adkinsmpage/scadies-docs/guide/index.md

 ---

 OK.
-Your Blog is good now.
+Your Blog is good now(your blog's link is frontend's link).
 Enjoy!